samsonajohnson/samsonajohnson.github.io/personal-landing.md

 ### Rock Climbing
 I spend a lot of my free time rock climbing.
 I usually climb at the OSU gym (OAC) or Vertical Adventures/Chambers in Columbus, Ohio.
 I have climbed at Red River Gorge and Mad River Gorge, and will be getting outside a lot more often.

-### Magic: The Gathering
-One of my favorite games is Magic: The Gathering.
-I feel like I learned to read playing Magic with my family.